manorrock/azure-examples/appservice/tomcat-helloworld/README.md

-# Deploy a Web application on a managed Tomcat
+# Deploy a Web Application on a managed Tomcat

 ## Prerequisites